Arc-consistency with linear programming reduced costs (applied to stable set in chordal graphs): Analysis

-Two edges are said \defined{incompatible} if they do not belong together to a feasible primal solution. \begin{property}[Incompatible edges] For any set $\set{I}$ of pairwise incompatible edges, there exists an optimal dual solution that provides the exact reduced cost of each edge of $\set{I}$.
+The opt-disjoint criterion is necessary but not well suited to derive an algorithm.
+We already mentioned (Property \ref{optSolDtilde}) a simple sufficient condition that is highlighted below as Corollary \ref{prop: incompatible edges}.
+Note that two incompatible pairs are opt-disjoint.
+But incompatibility is sufficient and the resulting condition can be more easily used by an algorithm: \begin{corollary}[Incompatible pairs] For any set $\set{I} \subseteq B$ of pairwise incompatible pairs, there exists an optimal solution of $\left(\dual\right)$ that provides the exact reduced cost of each pair of $\set{I}$.